patricknazar/ng-apexcharts/README.md

 With the attribute `autoUpdateSeries` you can control if the chart component should call the `updateSeries` function automatically if the series attribute is changed.
-Set this attribute to false if you are using and changing the type property in your series for a mixed chart.
+Set this attribute to false if you are using and changig the type property in your series for a mixed chart.
 This only has the effect that the whole chart rerenders even if only the series changes.